dart-lang/site-www/src/tools/non-promotion-reasons.md

 description: Solutions for cases where you know more about a field's type than Dart can determine.
 ---

-[Type promotion][] occurs when flow anlaysis can soundly confirm the value of a [nullable type][] is *not null*, and that its value will not change from that point on.
+[Type promotion][] occurs when flow analysis can soundly confirm the value of a [nullable type][] is *not null*, and that its value will not change from that point on.
 Many circumstances can weaken a type's soundness, causing type promotion to fail.